 Jorge Newbery is a serial entrepreneur who wrote a book that helped him attract speaking gigs and investors.

-As the founder American Homeowner Preservation, Jorge helps struggling homeowners restructure their debt to get lower rates and keep their homes.
+As the founder of American Homeowner Preservation, Jorge helps struggling homeowners restructure their debt to get lower rates and keep their homes.

 He got into this business because Jorge has first-hand experience of being in financial straits: Jorge was once $26 million dollars in debt.